durgaprasadbukka/MEDICAL-SERVICES-APP/README.md

 # 🏥 Medical Services App

-A one-stop solution for accessing essential healthcare services — appointments, medical records, provider info, and more — all in one place.
+A one-stop solution for accessing essential healthcare services — all in one place.

 ---